liron02319/Bereshit/README.md

 ## About the simulation
 - In This project we simulate a successful landing with Beresheet spacecraft.
--Using PID controller - use to control the engine thrust and vehicle angle, It's done by maintaining a specific vertical/horizontal speed and angle.
+- Using PID controller - use to control the engine thrust and vehicle angle, It's done by maintaining a specific vertical/horizontal speed and angle.
--The starting point mimcs bereshit actual landing settings -Landing safe
+- The starting point mimcs bereshit actual landing settings
+- Landing safe

 ![‏‏CONTROLER](https://github.com/user-attachments/assets/c31baf72-ccdf-45e0-bd9e-f7dc9b61c7e2)